LucasOta/posts/dev.to/Slack-boost-your-teams-productivity.md

 - [Slackmojis](https://slackmojis.com/): this is a very long compilation of useful and funny Slack Emojis.
 - [Cool Text Generator](https://maketext.io/): when I need to create a text emoji I use this very simple, yet useful, website.
 - [Emojis named through this post](https://drive.google.com/drive/folders/1cp-F9m-01zCvjOpGkzXfN0AdjoSgZ5wN?usp=sharing)

+>Thanks @navarroaxel for providing the images and @nachosource for the corrections of the writing.
+Please go to check their very interesting blogs!